What’s better? Mechanical combination lock or electronic system?

 Why would you choose a mechanical code lock?

-Gatemaster offers a varied range of digital locks, all of which are fully mechanical: this means that they do not require any form of electricity or battery power.
+Gatemaster offers a varied range of combination locks, all of which are fully mechanical.
+This means that they do not require any form of electricity or battery power.
 This can be a significant advantage in certain situations.

 Easy installation on remote locations

-It would be fair to say that in the main fence and gate installers are a pretty hardy bunch – working outside in all weathers, with heavy materials in sometimes very difficult situations.
-Gates and fencing are required in a wide variety of locations; around electricity pylons, alongside motorways and railroads, on drilling platforms in the middle of the sea, near harsh coastal areas, and even the domestic installations have many challenges – to name but a few!
+It would be fair to say that in the main, fence and gate installers are a pretty hardy bunch – working outside in all weathers, with heavy materials in very difficult situations.
+Gates and fencing are required in a wide variety of locations; around electricity pylons, alongside freeways and railroads, on drilling platforms in the middle of the sea, near harsh coastal areas, and even the domestic installations have many challenges – to name but a few!

 Quite often all those gates need to be accessible by a number of authorised persons, where keys are usually not the best option.